 Sybille Sanderson has worked in Emergency Management for the Cowichan Valley Regional District (CVRD) since November 1998 and has developed a passion for building Community Resilience through Emergency Preparedness, Response, Recovery and Mitigation.

-Sybille is the Emergency Program Coordinator and is responsible for regional emergency management including 4 municipalities, 9 electoral areas and works closely with numerous First Nations.
+Sybille is the Emergency Program Coordinator responsible for regional emergency management including 4 municipalities, 9 electoral areas and works closely with numerous First Nations.
 Sybille completed the JIBC Emergency Management Certificate in 2008, the Bachelor Degree in Emergency and Security Management Studies in February 2015 and the Emergency Exercise Design Certificate in 2016.

 Sybille now enjoys building emergency management capacity as a consultant and appreciates the opportunity to work with the BCAEM Executive to foster and support emergency management and encourages anyone who has ideas of how BCAEM can better serve Emergency Managers to contact the Directors.